Corporate social responsibility: Stakeholder influence

 One motivation for corporations to adopt CSR is to satisfy stakeholders beyond those of a corporation's shareholders.

 Branco and Rodrigues (2007) describe the stakeholder perspective of CSR as the set of views of corporate responsibility held by all groups or constituents with a relationship to the firm.
 In their normative model, the company accepts these views as long as they do not hinder the organization.
-The stakeholder perspective fails to acknowledge the complexity of network interactions that can occur in cross-sector partnerships.
+The stakeholder perspective fails to acknowledge the complexity of network interactions in cross-sector partnerships.
 It relegates communication to a maintenance function, similar to the exchange perspective.

 Ethical consumerism

 The rise in popularity of ethical consumerism over the last two decades can be linked to the rise of CSR.
 Consumers are becoming more aware of the environmental and social implications of their day-to-day consumption decisions and in some cases make purchasing decisions related to their environmental and ethical concerns.

 One issue with the consumer's relationship with CSR is that it is much more complex than it first appears.
-This phenomenon could be described as the "CSR-Consumer Paradox" or mismatch that occurs where consumers report that they would only buy from companies with good social responsibility.
-Many consumers want to buy from responsible companies, but surveys indicate an "ethical purchases" are a small percentage of household expenditures.
-The discrepancy between consumer beliefs and intentions, and actual consumer behaviour, means CSR has a much lesser impact than consumers initially say it does.
+This phenomenon could be described as the "CSR-Consumer Paradox" or mismatch, where consumers report that they would only buy from companies with good social responsibility.
+Many consumers want to buy from responsible companies, but surveys indicate that "ethical purchases" are a small percentage of household expenditures.
+The discrepancy between consumer beliefs and intentions, and actual consumer behaviour, means CSR has a much lesser impact than consumers initially say.

 One theory for explaining this discrepancy is the "bystander apathy" or the bystander effect.
-This theory stems from social psychology and states that the likelihood of an individual acting in a given situation is greatly reduced if other bystanders do nothing even if that individual strongly believes in a certain course of action.
+This theory stems from social psychology and states that the likelihood of an individual acting in a given situation is significantly reduced if other bystanders do nothing, even if that individual strongly believes in a specific course of action.
 It would suggest an "If they do not care then why should I?" mentality.
-Even if a consumer is against the use of sweatshops or wants to support green causes, they may continue to make purchases from companies that are socially irresponsible just because other consumers seem apathetic towards the issue.
+Even if consumers are against the use of sweatshops or want to support green causes, they may continue to make purchases from companies that are socially irresponsible just because other consumers seem apathetic towards the issue.

 Another explanation is that of reciprocal altruism.
 In the evolutionary psychology of human behaviour: people only do something if they can get something back in return.
 In the case of CSR and ethical consumerism, however, consumers get very little in return for their investment.
 Ethically sourced or manufactured products are typically higher in price due to greater costs.
 However, the reward for consumers is not much different from that of a non-ethical counterpart.
-Therefore, evolutionary speaking making an ethical purchase is not worth the higher cost to the individual even if they believe in supporting ethically, environmentally, and socially beneficial causes.
+Therefore, evolutionary speaking, making an ethical purchase is not worth the higher cost to the individual, even if they believe in supporting ethical, environmental, and socially beneficial causes.